Luis Montané Dardé

-Luis Montané Dardè (April 7, 1849 – 1936) was a Cuban physician, anthropologist, and writer.
+Luis Montané Dardé (April 7, 1849 – 1936) was a Cuban physician, anthropologist, and writer.

 Biography

 Early life and education

 Luis Montané y Dardé was born in Havana, Spanish Cuba on April 7, 1849.
 At two years old, his family relocated to France.
 He began his studies in Paris in 1867, studying under Medical anthropologist Paul Broca, Armand de Quatrefages, and Ernest Hamy, at the laboratory of anthropology at the École pratique des hautes études.

 Following his education in Paris and medical revalidation in Barcelona, Spain, he became an assistant physician in the French Military amid the Franco-Prussian War of 1870.
 At this time, Montané joined the Anthropological Society of Paris.
 He later became President of the Paris Anthropological Society.

 During the 1870s, he continued studies in Paris, France under Broca at the French School of Anthropology.
 He acquired an understanding of anthropology and performed investigations of the endocranium.
 By 1874, he became a Doctor of The Faculty of Medicine of Paris.